Calculating shipping costs as a part of your Etsy business could lead to better profits or a barren store with few viewers and even fewer sales.

 It will be important to judge what the sale price of your items are comparable to other sellers if you are trying to “hide” the cost of shipping by raising your prices.

 BONUS… all that said, Etsy has a filter in search for free shipping so you might get more viewers and sales if you offer free shipping.

 BUMMER… if you have to issue a refund and your shipping is included, there is no really elegant way to refund your item minus shipping charges.
-You will also be charged final value fees on the built in shipping costs raising your shop costs slightly.
+Etsy charges final value fees on shipping costs now too.

 Spitting The Difference

 One thing that could work is to reduce your shipping costs a bit and pay part of them if you think that you fees are too high.
 This could help get your prices in line, especially if you are an overseas seller.